fractal-analytics-platform/fractal-tasks-core/fractal_tasks_core/dev/task_info/napari_workflows_wrapper.md

 ### Purpose
-- Executes a Napari workflow on the regions of interest (ROIs) within a single OME-NGFF image.
+- Executes a **napari workflow** on the regions of interest (ROIs) within a single OME-NGFF image.
 - Processes specified images and labels as inputs to the workflow, producing outputs such as new labels and data tables.
-- Offers flexibility in defining input and output specifications to customize the workflow for specific datasets and analysis needs.
+- Offers **flexibility in defining input and output** specifications to customize the workflow for specific datasets and analysis needs.

 ### Limitations
 - Currently supports only Napari workflows that utilize functions from the `napari-segment-blobs-and-things-with-membranes` module.
 Other Napari-compatible modules are not supported.